-Wrapping paper art is a simple way to decorate your home on a budget, and I’ll share my top tips for selecting the right paper for your project.
+Wrapping paper art is a simple way to decorate your for just a few dollars, and I’ll share my top tips for selecting the right paper for your project.
 This post contains affiliate links.
 For more information, see my disclosures.

 Hold on to your seats, people, because I’m about to tell you my secret to creating wall art so simply and cheaply that you will instantly go “Well, duh!”
 Plus, I’ll show you how this fancy-schmancy art is dressing up a corner of our new kitchen!

 Aside from our navy blue island, the kitchen cabinets are pure white and the wall color is just barely gray (Nebulous White by Sherwin Williams).
 The room really needed some bright color to perk it up.
 While I do like kitchen-themed artwork, I’m still looking for the perfect piece and therefore did not want to spend very much money for this “first phase” of decorating.